 In one of my introductory courses, students studied the Spanish conquest of the Americas through a combination of interdisciplinary evidence and modern media.
 We interrogated archaeological, visual, and documentary sources as well as websites, popular films, documentaries, and scholarly articles to investigate not only what we know about conflict and agency, but also how we know it.
 In discussion, students uncovered the Native American experience of the conquest and identified the biases in our sources.
 It was the big moment when students realized that studying history was more complex than a list of dates and kings.
 I direct my students toward such moments in order to emphasize the contingency of the past and the potential of their future.
 This lesson encourages them to be curious citizens and to implement the skills of historical inquiry in their lives beyond college.

 Collaboration in my classroom helps students learn through group activities, both through student-led discussions as well as assignments.
 One of my most successful classes involved a role-playing exercise on the Reformation in which three groups of students representing Calvinists, Lutherans, and Reformed Catholics tried to “convert” me to their cause.
-Students needed not only to have read the primary and secondary readings for the day, but also to think like their historical actors, cross-examine each other’s positions, and acknowledge issues affecting rich and poor in late medieval Europe.
+Students needed not only to have read the primary and secondary readings and images for the day, but also to think like their historical actors, cross-examine each other’s positions, and acknowledge issues affecting rich and poor in late medieval Europe.
 One group continued debating into the hallway long after class had ended.
 Collaborative activities such as creating online museum exhibitions and peer-editing research papers help students help one another to reveal different perspectives on the past.
 By the end of my course, students have learned how our narratives of “History” are formed from many diverse, contingent “histories,” in which historical strangers are not so unfamiliar.